K0b3Bryant/baysian-regimes/README.md

-# Markov Switching Regression with Hierarchical Priors
+# Bayesian Markov Switching Regression with Hierarchical Priors

 This project implements a Markov Switching Regression model using PyMC for Bayesian inference.
 The model estimates state-specific parameters (means and standard deviations) and transition probabilities for a time series.
 Hierarchical priors are used to incorporate higher-level uncertainty in state-specific parameters.